yuanlong94/polkadot/roadmap/implementers-guide/src/runtime/disputes.md

 After concluding with enough validtors voting, the dispute will remain open for some time in order to collect further evidence of misbehaving validators, and then issue a signal in the header-chain that this fork should be abandoned along with the hash of the last ancestor before inclusion, which the chain should be reverted to, along with information about the invalid block that should be used to blacklist it from being included.

+## Threat Model

+* A remote validator is taken over by a malicious party and desires to be slashed.
+* Network bipartition can lead to not reach the required quorum to conclude a dispute.

 ## Remote Disputes